Working through coding challenges is part of the interview process. Especially if you don’t have a lot of professional experience as a React dev yet.

 Hints:

-Unfortunately, that’s beyond the scope of this blog post.
-If you're interested in this check out the React Job Simulator.
+These tasks are beyond the scope of this post.
+For more, check out React Job Simulator.

-In this challenge, you’ll create the following content element that is controlled by data from an API.
+In this challenge, you'll create a content element controlled by API data.

 Skills tested: Working with API data, CSS